Free Will in Ancient Thought

 To understand this, there are two cases to consider.

-The first (in which "wrongly believe that death is an evil, perhaps even a terrible evil") is the most straightforward to understand.
-Because you have this false belief about death and about your death in particular, the impression that might die is impulsive.
-It is "alarming" and also "deeply disturbing," and assent issues in an "excessive impulse" (ὁρμὴ πλεονάζουσα).
-The impulse to prevent your death is way out of proportion to the value of your death, which you wrongly believe "is an evil, perhaps even a terrible evil," when in fact it is indifferent.
+The first (in which you "wrongly believe that death is an evil, perhaps even a terrible evil") is the most straightforward to understand.
+Because you have this false belief about death and about your death in particular, the impression that you might die (because, say, you have been cut by a rusty knife) is impulsive.
+It is "alarming" and also "deeply disturbing," and assent to his impulsive impression issues in an "excessive impulse" (ὁρμὴ πλεονάζουσα).
+This impulse to prevent your death is way out of proportion to the value of your death, which you wrongly believe "is an evil, perhaps even a terrible evil," when in fact it is indifferent.

 In the second case, "you rightly believe, not that death is an evil but that it is natural to try to avoid death, and that nature means you, other things being equal, to try to avoid death."
-Impulse presupposes beliefs about what is good.
-The belief in this case can be specified later.
-For now it is enough to see that you don't have the false belief that death is an evil.
+Impulses presuppose beliefs about what is good.
+We can specify later what, according to the Stoics, the true beliefs are.
+For now it is enough to say that if your beliefs about what is good are true, you do not have the false belief that death is an evil.
 Further, you understand that nature in its providence arranges things so that in general living things find food when they are hungry, recover from illness when they are ill, and so on.
-You don't know whether nature has arranged things so that in your case you will avoid death, but given your understanding of the arrangement in nature, it is reasonable "to do what you can to avoid death."
+You do not know whether nature has arranged things so that in your case you will avoid death, but given your understanding of the arrangement in nature generally, it is reasonable "to do what you can to avoid death."
 So, as in the first case, you take steps to avoid death, but in this case your impulse is not excessive.

 15. But in the case of the person who believes that death is a terrible evil, the alarming character of the impression, which teleologically is just a signal to be on one's guard, turns into a deeply disturbing experience, and as a consequence the whole body goes into a disturbed, perturbed, or excited state, which might affect the operation of reason.
 Later Stoics will call an impression with such a coloring, and perhaps with the attendant bodily state, a propatheia, an incipient passion. προπάθεια, propatheia, noun, "prepassion"

-The impulsiveness of the impression in the first case is so "alarming" and "deeply disturbing" that "whole body goes into a disturbed, perturbed, or excited state...."
+Even prior to assent, what we might call the "impulsiveness" of the impression in the first case (in which you falsely believe that death is bad) is excessive.
+It is so "alarming" and "deeply disturbing" that "whole body goes into a disturbed, perturbed, or excited state...."

 16. We have to firmly remember, though this might not be so clear to the person in a deeply disturbed state, that so far we are dealing with a mere impression or thought.
 Naturally, as the thought may occur to you, it may also be false.
 After all, we have not yet found out, or made up our mind, as to whether we actually got infected.
 And we have not yet considered whether we should believe that one may die from this infection.
 So far we have just the mere thought.
 Now, one cannot be afraid that one might die from this infection unless one believes that one got infected and that one could die from this infection.
 We clearly have to distinguish between concern and fear, on the one hand, and the alarming or disturbing character of the impression, on the other hand.
 The wise person will be concerned, but the foolish person who believes that death is an evil will be afraid.
 Thus fear, according to the Stoics, is nothing but the false belief that an evil is coming, or might come, one's way—a belief generated by assent to an impression which is deeply disturbing because one wrongly takes the situation to be an evil.
 Sometimes the Stoics also think of fear as the belief coupled with the attendant bodily state.